 - Save this file to your computer as wp-config.php.

 - Upload a copy of your website's files to the root directory of the WordPress website.
 For more information, see FTP: How to upload files.

 Things to Consider

 Before your site can be live on the Internet, you need to update your DNS, which brings your current blog offline.
-See Setting Nameservers for Your Domain Names for more information.
+See Change Nameservers for Your Domain Names for more information.

 Sometimes you need to update broken links when you move your WordPress site to a new server.
 If you find broken images and hyperlinks throughout your site when it's back online, you might need to clean your site of outdated link paths.
 For more information, see Fixing Permalink Issues with WordPress.